zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 1. Create the empty set: Name server name and IP address ("Name Server IP").

-2. Obtain the glue address records of each name server for the domain from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the *Name Server IP* set.
+2. Obtain the address records of each name server for the *Child Zone* from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the *Name Server IP* set.